aljosja/gtm-snippets/README.md

 # gtm-snippets
-A playground for gtm snippets
+A playground for gtm snippets.